 Enhancing Mission, Servant Leadership and the First Year Student Experience

-External funds will support interaction between members of the College community and scholars recognized for excellence in teaching, research and scholarship in Franciscan Studies.
+External funds will support interaction between members of the University community and scholars recognized for excellence in teaching, research and scholarship in Franciscan Studies.
 Program elements would include seminars, lecture series and other educational activities (retreats, pilgrimages, masses, campus activities, immersion programs, etc.); promote the integration of the Catholic Franciscan tradition into the curriculum; and support course development by providing faculty resources and research assistance.

-External funding will support the creation of several quiet spaces throughout the campus for students, faculty and staff, including small garden areas with foliage and tranquil fountains, a Chapel for College ceremonies and masses, and iconic images as campus markers and inside academic buildings.
+External funding will support the creation of several quiet spaces throughout the campus for students, faculty and staff, including small garden areas with foliage and tranquil fountains, a Chapel for University ceremonies and masses, and iconic images as campus markers and inside academic buildings.

 An educational journey founded within the Franciscan vision begins with serving others, but also includes reflecting on that experience in the light of faith, integrating it with essential curriculum and becoming agents for positive change.
-The Agenda promotes enhancing and expanding a flourishing Service-Learning and Civic Engagement concept already in place at the College.
+The Agenda promotes enhancing and expanding a flourishing Service-Learning and Civic Engagement concept already in place at the University.